dcomtois/summarytools/README.md

 ![Example of dfSummary Output displayed in RStudio’s viewer](img/dfSummary_in_RStudio_Viewer.png)

-It is also possible to use `dfSummary()` in Rmarkdown mode.
+It is also possible to use `dfSummary()` in *Rmarkdown* documents.
 In this next example, note that due to rmarkdown compatibility issues, histograms are not shown.
 We’re working on this.
 Further down, we’ll see how tu use *html* rendering to go around this problem.

 ``` r
 dfSummary(tobacco, plain.ascii = FALSE, style = "grid")